i-dot-ai/ai-gov-uk-website/README.md

 ### Backing up CMS data

+This is for the old CMS, which still contains some data.
+Our new CMS is backed up automatically.

 1. Install Contentful using `npm install -g contentful-cli`
 2. Login using `npx contentful-cli login`
 3. Run `cd contentful-backups` followed by `npx contentful-cli space export --space-id [space-id]` (the space ID should be in your .env file)